Economic history of the United States: Finance, money and banking

 The charter for the First Bank of the United States expired in 1811.
 Its absence caused serious difficulties for the national government trying to finance the War of 1812 over the refusal of New England bankers to help out.

-President James Madison reversed earlier Jeffersonian opposition to banking, and secured the opening of a new national bank.
+President James Madison reversed earlier Jeffersonian opposition to banking and secured the opening of a new national bank.
 The Second Bank of the United States was chartered in 1816.
 Its leading executive was Philadelphia banker Nicholas Biddle.
-It collapsed in 1836, under heavy attack from President Andrew Jackson during his Bank War.
+It collapsed in 1836 under heavy attack from President Andrew Jackson during his Bank War.

 There were three economic downturns in the early 19th century.
 The first was the result of the Embargo Act of 1807, which shut off most international shipping and trade due to the Napoleonic Wars.
 The embargo caused a depression in cities and industries dependent on European trade.
 The other two downturns were depressions accompanied by significant periods of deflation during the early 19th century.
 The first and most severe was during the depression from 1818 to 1821 when prices of agricultural commodities declined by almost 50 percent.
 A credit contraction caused by a financial crisis in England drained specie out of the U.S. The Bank of the United States also contracted its lending.
-The price of agricultural commodities fell by almost 50 percent from the high in 1815 to the low in 1821, and did not recover until the late 1830s, although to a significantly lower price level.
-Most damaging was the price of cotton, the U.S.'s main export.
+The price of agricultural commodities fell by almost 50 percent from the high in 1815 to the low in 1821.
+These commodities' prices did not recover until the late 1830s, although to a significantly lower price level.
+Most damaging was the price of cotton: the U.S.'s main export.
 Food crop prices, which had been high because of the famine of 1816 that was caused by the year without a summer, fell after the return of normal harvests in 1818.
 Improved transportation, mainly from turnpikes, significantly lowered transportation costs.